-The New Zealand Government has pledged to match dollar-for-dollar all funds raised up to a maximum $10 million.
-Contributions have been made by the territorial authorities which make up the Canterbury region and the New Zealand Historic Places Trust (NZHPT).
+The New Zealand Government pledged to match dollar-for-dollar all funds raised up to a maximum $10 million during the initial period.
+Contributions have been made by the territorial authorities which make up the Canterbury region and Heritage New Zealand.
 The fund has the support of the Ministry for Culture and Heritage.
+This match funding ceased from May 2014.

 03 All of the buildings are in private ownership, how does conserving these buildings constitute a public benefit?